Vittorio Arrigoni: Kidnapping and death

 Arrigoni was kidnapped on 14 April 2011.
 In a video posted on YouTube in which they identified themselves as belonging to a previously unknown group, "The Brigade of the Gallant Companion of the Prophet Mohammed bin Muslima," Arrigoni was blindfolded with blood seen around his right eye.
-The captors demanded the release of their leader Walid al-Maqdasi, imprisoned by the de facto government in Gaza a month earlier, as a ransom and threatened Arrigoni's killing if a 30-hour deadline was not met.
+The captors demanded the release of their leader Hisham Al-Saedni (aka Abu al-Walid al-Maqdisi), the head of the so-called Jahafil at-Tawhid wa al-Jihad fi Falastin, the local al-Qaeda branch in Gaza, who was imprisoned by the de facto government in Gaza on 2 March 2011, as a ransom and threatened Arrigoni's killing if a 30-hour deadline was not met.
 The captors accused Arrigoni of "spreading corruption" and his home country Italy as an "infidel state."

 Murder

 For uncertain reasons, before the deadline expired, the captors killed Arrigoni in an empty apartment in the Mareh Amer area in northern Gaza.
-A witness at the scene of his death reported that he was likely either hanged or strangled.
+A witness at the scene of his murder reported that he was likely either hanged or strangled.
 After being led to the house by a member of the suspected Salafi group, Hamas security forces stormed the building and found Arrigoni's body.

 An autopsy revealed that Arrigoni had been strangled with a plastic cord, but journalists were not allowed to see the body and no independent confirmation of the cause of death was possible.
 Tawhid and Jihad denied responsibility for the killing, but stated it was "a natural outcome of the policy of the government carried out against the Salafi."
 Iyad ash Shami, a leader of another Salafi group based in Gaza, denied involvement of Salafi militants and said the killing went against Islam.
-Security forces in Gaza arrested four suspects in connection to the incident, and Gaza Prime Minister Ismail Haniya ordered an investigation by the Interior Ministry, and called Arrigoni's mother to send his condolences.
+Security forces in Gaza arrested four suspects in connection to the incident, and Gaza Prime Minister Ismail Haniyeh ordered an investigation by the Interior Ministry, and called Arrigoni's mother to send his condolences.